The gaming industry thrives thanks to technological advances in hardware, computing power, and graphics.

 Types Of Ambient Occlusion

-Different graphics cards and their architectures and rendering technologies contributed to various ambient occlusion enhancements.
+Various graphics cards and their architectures and rendering techniques contributed to different ambient occlusion improvements.
 As a result, there are multiple approaches prevalent in today’s titles.

 Some of the most frequently found settings include SSAO, HBAO, HDAO, and VXAO.